swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 A new `@frozen` keyword will be introduced to allow library authors to opt out of this flexibility on a per-type basis.
 This keyword promises that stored instance properties within the struct will not be *added,* *removed,* or *reordered*, and that an enum will never *add,* *remove,* or *reorder* its cases (note removing, and sometimes reordering, cases can already be source breaking, not just ABI breaking).
 The compiler will use this for optimization purposes when compiling clients of the type.
 The precise set of allowed changes is defined below.

-This attribute has no effect when library evolution mode is off.
+This attribute has does not affect a compiled binary when library evolution mode is off.
 In that case, the compiler acts as if *every* struct or enum in the library being compiled is "frozen".
+However, restrictions such as requiring stored properties on frozen structs to be ABI-public will still be enforced to avoid confusion when moving between modes.

+Binaries compiled without this mode should not be declared as ABI-stable.
+While they should be stable even without library evolution mode turned on, doing this will not be a supported configuration.

 ## Detailed design